Making an accident claim

 If you’re involved in an accident – even if you don’t intend to make a claim – you should let us know what’s happened as per the conditions of your insurance.

-Here we provide some handy information regarding what happens when you make a claim, in addition to the useful information to get you started here.
+Here we provide some handy information regarding what happens when you make a claim.

 Every claim is different, and the time it takes to resolve each one could differ, but our claims team is on hand to help things move as efficiently as possible.